itmo-infocom/UNIX-Linux-online-course/texts/week06/028_shell_controls.md

 ```

 ## Case switch
-A case command first expands word, and tries to match it against each pattern in turn, using  the  same matching rules as for pathname expansion:
+A `case` command first expands word, and tries to match it against each pattern in turn, using the same matching rules as for pathname expansion:
 ```
 case word in [ [(] pattern [ | pattern ] ... ) list ;; ] ... esac
 ```
-If the ;; operator is used, no subsequent matches are attempted after the first pattern match.
+If the "double semicolon" operator is used, no subsequent matches are attempted after the first pattern match.
+Let's try to play with our `hello` program again:
 ```
 $ vim hello
 if [ $# -lt 1 ]